zhuotongli/excercise/docs.md

 This documentation describes how to use the Pavel robotic toothbrush.

-Note that this toothbrush is not safe to use for children, adults, or pets.
+Note that this toothbrush is totally safe to use for children, adults, or pets.